Acuminate – With a long-tapered, sharp tip, the sides concave.

-Disciform head – In the Asteraceae, a head comprised of disk flowers and marginal pistillate (or sterile) flowers with rays minute or 0, so resembling a discoid head.
+Disciform head – In the Asteraceae, a head comprised of disk flowers and marginal pistillate (or sterile) flowers with tiny or absent rays, so resembling a discoid head.

 Discoid head – In the Asteraceae, a head comprised exclusively of disk flowers.

-Disk flower – In the Asteraceae, the tubular 5 (rarely 4-) lobed corollas of the head appearing with or without ray flowers.
+Disk flower – In the Asteraceae, the tubular 5- (rarely 4-) lobed corollas of the head.
+Unlike ray flowers, disk flowers have no petals.

-Distal – Towards the tip, further from the base or point of attachment. cf. proximal.
+Distal – Towards the tip, further from the base or point of attachment.
+See also proximal.

-Drupe – Fleshy or pulpy indehiscent fruit from pistil of 1 or more ovaries in which a single seed is encased in a stone, or seeds are encased individually in free or fused stones.
+Drupe – Fleshy or pulpy indehiscent fruit from pistil of 1 or more ovaries.
+In a drupe, a single seed is encased in a stone, or seeds are encased individually in free or fused stones.

 Elliptic – In the shape of a flattened circle or ellipse. ellipsoid = an elliptical solid.

-Exserted – Projecting beyond the surrounding structure (often used in relation to stamens).
+Exserted – Projecting beyond the surrounding structure (often used to describe stamens).

 Fascicle – A close cluster or bundle of flowers, leaves, stems or roots. fasciculate, adj.